The Nash-Williams orientation theorem for graphs with countably many ends: Liftings

 We now have all ingredients for the proof of our main theorem, which we restate here for convenience:

-\begin{thm} Let $G$ be a finite graph, $2k$ an even integer, and $A$ a proper subset of $V(G)$ such that between any two vertices in $A$ there are $2k$ edge-disjoint paths in $G$.
-Assume that there is no edge with both end-vertices outside of $A$, and let $s$ be a vertex not in $A$ with $\deg(s) > 3$.
+\begin{thm} Let $G$ be a finite graph, {$k$ a positive} integer, and $A$ a proper subset of $V(G)$ such that between any two vertices in $A$ there are $2k$ edge-disjoint paths in $G$.
+Assume that there is no edge with both endvertices outside of $A$, and let $s$ be a vertex not in $A$ with $\deg(s) > 3$.
 Then $L(G,s,\tau_A)$ is either \begin{itemize}

-\item a complete multipartite graph or,
+\item a complete multipartite graph, or

-\item consists of an isolated vertex and a complete bipartite graph with equally size partition classes.
-Hence, this last case can only occur if $\deg(s)$ is odd. \end{itemize}
+\item {the union of an isolated vertex and a complete bipartite graph with equally sized partition classes.
+Hence, this latter case can only occur if $\deg(s)$ is odd.}